feellin/log_server/README.md

 client protocol:
 [ver:u8][cmd:u8][len:u32][data:String]
+data must be sent by udp.

-config file is ./conf/config.toml, log files are to be configured to be "log_file_name" -> "cmd":
+config file is ./conf/config.toml. log files are to be configured to be "log_file_name" -> "cmd":

 ```
 [log_files]